 - Connect your Google Search Console data by clicking New connection to create your Connection in Looker Studio.

-- Creating a Connection: Name your Connection and authorize the email associated with your Google Search Console account.
+- Creating a Connection: Name the connection and authorize the email linked to your Google Search Console account.

-- Enable the necessary accounts to extract actionable SEO insights, as shown above.
-Please note that reports can only be created for the enabled accounts.
+- Enable the required accounts to extract SEO insights.
+Reports can only be created from the accounts you enable.

 Step 2: Configure your Google Search Console account with TMR